 Put data into a memory window on a remote process

-- number of entries in origin buffer (nonnegative integer)
+- number of entries in origin buffer (non-negative integer) (non-negative integer)

-- displacement from start of window to target buffer (nonnegative integer)
+- displacement from start of window to target buffer (non-negative integer) (non-negative integer)

-- number of entries in target buffer (nonnegative integer)
+- number of entries in target buffer (non-negative integer) (non-negative integer)

 Thread and Interrupt Safety

 This routine is thread-safe.
 This means that this routine may be

 safely used by multiple threads without the need for any user-provided

 thread locks.
 However, the routine is not interrupt safe.
 Typically,

 this is due to the use of memory allocation routines such as malloc